hezhengxu2018/vitepress-better-demo-plugin/docs/en/guide/advance.md

 ### 🚨 Notice

-`vitepress-demo-plugin` internally treats `vueFiles/reactFiles/htmlFiles` as a string of type `string[] | Record<string, string>`, so you can only declare the value of `vueFiles/reactFiles/htmlFiles` directly, and cannot replace it by referencing variables.
+`vitepress-better-demo-plugin` internally treats `vueFiles/reactFiles/htmlFiles` as a string of type `string[] | Record<string, string>`, so you can only declare the value of `vueFiles/reactFiles/htmlFiles` directly, and cannot replace it by referencing variables.

 - ❌ Wrong